-Having begun its life as the world’s richest horse race at Gulfstream Park in 2017 and confirmed its supremacy in the industry with a second running, the Pegasus World Cup will return to Florida again on January 26, 2019.
+Having begun its life as the world’s richest horse race at Gulfstream Park in 2017 and confirmed its supremacy in the industry with a second running, the Pegasus World Cup returned to Florida again on January 26, 2019 but this time as two invitational races.

-Assuming its Grade 1 rating from the now discontinued Donn Handicap, the Pegasus is open to those aged four and older and is run over a distance of 1 1⁄8 miles on the dirt.
+Assuming its Grade 1 rating from the now discontinued Donn Handicap, the Pegasus dirt race is open to those aged four and older and is run over a distance of 1 1⁄8 miles on the dirt with the turf invitational taking place over 1 3/16 miles.

 Betting the Pegasus World Cup can make you truly feel like you are getting involved in the race as a fan, your